 What Is a Financial Advisor?

-Advisors may also cater to certain income levels.
+Advisors may cater to certain income levels.
 Ultra-high-net-worth individuals may want to consider working with a private wealth manager, while someone struggling to get out of debt may prefer the help of a financial counselor.
+Financial advisors and planners may hold different certifications and licenses, but it’s not a uniform requirement.
+Instead, the type of activities an advisor performs dictates what type of licenses or credentials they need.

 What Is a Financial Planner?

-Like a financial counselor and a private wealth manager, a financial planner is one type of financial advisor, though they don’t have to be.
-A financial planner specializes in creating a comprehensive plan to help you achieve your long-term goals.
-In many cases, they also help manage your investments, but that doesn’t have to be the case.
+Like a financial counselor or a private wealth manager, a financial planner is a specific type of financial advisor.
+A financial planner typically specializes in creating comprehensive plans to help clients achieve their short- and long-term goals.
+In many cases, they also help manage investments, but that doesn’t have to be the case.
+In reality, it varies from planner to planner.

 Like a financial advisor, a financial planner will assess your current situation and make recommendations on what you can do to improve it.
 A financial planner may also have certain areas of expertise, such as retirement planning or education planning.